-As Autumn has finally taken hold, I’m starting to see clients with snivels and aches already.
 I get quite passionate about this soup.
-I remember when I first made it, I felt excited by just how powerful the ingredients are and delighted by just how yummy it is.
-I kept making batches every few days and I swear it got me through the winter cold free.
-And the beauty is that it’s so little chopping involved as it all gets blended at the end.
-Just remember to wear gloves or protect surfaces when peeling the turmeric as its yellow stain is persistent!
-But back to my passion for this soup – yes, it is a delicious and easy soup to make which is of course key to how I cook and in our busy lives but it is just so much more than that.
+I remember when I first made it, I felt excited by just how powerful the ingredients are and delighted by how tasty it is.
+And the beauty is that there’s so little chopping involved as it all gets blended at the end (just a reminder to wear gloves and to protect surfaces when peeling the turmeric as its yellow stain is persistent!).

 Turmeric is a really powerful herb considered to have antiviral, antibacterial, antioxidant as well as anti-inflammatory properties